SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 I verified it against 26 million routes and got the same results as that of linear search.
 Hence, I deem it correct.

-Prof. Italo Cunha also suggested using an prefix [trie](https://en.wikipedia.org/wiki/Trie) in place of the vector, but benchmarks indicated it was only about half as fast as the binary search,[^trie-slow] so I stuck with what we have.
+Prof. Italo Cunha also suggested using a prefix [trie](https://en.wikipedia.org/wiki/Trie) in place of the vector, but benchmarks indicated it was only about half as fast as the binary search,[^trie-slow] so I stuck with what we have.